Schinzel/web-blocks/src/main/kotlin/io/schinzel/page_elements/toughts.md

     - Type: GET, POST, PUT, DELETE
     - Type: API PAGE
     - Error logging
+- Cannot
+  - have a page with path "api"
+  - have an api with path "page"
+  - cannot have a page nor an api with path "static"
 - Data savers.
 Can I give page elements the ability to save data?
 - Tester
 - subscribe